With the advancement in online automation and technology, ecommerce is skyrocketing.

 While optimizing shopping carts, pay attention to information hierarchy and the placement of buttons, fields, and CTAs.

 Remember, when it comes to designing and optimizing checkout pages, less is always more.
-Avoid any possible confusion by decluttering your page design and removing elements that could possibly cause any distraction.
+Avoid any possible confusion by decluttering your page design and removing elements that could possibly cause any distractions.

 Highlight important information with popping colors, such as red or blue.
 Similarly, use a bright color to distinguish CTAs.
 Also, use lines wherever essential to structure the overall layout and design of your checkout pages.